DylanLacey/contrived/README.md

 * Opera 12 on Linux
 * Safari 6 on OSX 10.8

+We're going to see 8 tests in total, one for each test on every browser.

 We're also using the sauce gem to give us automatic parallelization, result reporting and test naming.

 1. Check the example out:  `git checkout parallel-sauce`